-There are four major plantain weeds that grow in lawns across the UK.
-They are;
+There are four major plantain weeds that grow in lawns across the UK and they are;

 - Greater Plantain or Plantago Major